Tiny-Assets/tinyaway-mern-clone/README.md

     - MongoDB URI Username: ta-mockdata
     - MongoDB URI Password: password123!

+## Database
+Just a simple listings collection for mock data, nothing fancy or complicated.

 ## Site - Structure
 ### Basic User Stories To Cover (Generally Client Side Stuff)
 - As a user, I can see all Tiny House locations and availability